ziteh/ziteh.github.io/README.md

 # ziteh.github.io

-This branch "backup" was stored the source files of my blog.
+This branch "source" was stored the source files of my blog.

 ## Basic HEXO Usage